acbsp/bonafide.guru/en/contents.rst

 ("Science of Self-Realization" ch.
 2)

-*Srila Prabhupada says:* "Since human reason is not perfect, revelation is also needed.
+*|SP| says:* "Since human reason is not perfect, revelation is also needed.
 The truth is attained through logic, philosophy and revelation.
-According to vaishnava philosophy we arrived at the truth through the guru, the spiritual master, who is *accepted as a representative* of the Absolute Truth, the Personality of Godhead.
+According to Vaiṣṇava philosophy we arrived at the truth through the guru, the spiritual master, who is *accepted as a representative* of the Absolute Truth, the Personality of Godhead.
 He transmits the message of the truth because *he sees* the Absolute Truth